US Forex Brokers

 Because of the extremely demanding requirements of the United States regulatory agencies, very few FX brokers either have the monetary capital to fulfill it or consider the US market profitable enough to go through the process.

-Broker that are located outside the united states are not allowed to accept clients from the US.
+Brokers that are located outside the United States are not allowed to accept clients from the US.
+Simply put:

 Why the US imposed heavy regulations to retail Forex traders

 The Fx market is mostly unregulated.
 The little regulations and control on retailers and over the counter Fx outlets had created some legal loop holes that have been exploited or used by scammers and con artists to take advantages of investors and traders, robbing of their money or invested capital, or not paying the promised revenue for their investment.